 Can Flavonoids Boost My Eye Health

 Flavonoids – also called bioflavonoids – are a group of powerful antioxidants derived from plants.
 Scientists find them particularly interesting because it’s believed that their antioxidant properties can help to protect against harmful chemicals made in the body called free radicals.
-Antioxidants like flavinoids are also thought to be important for your vision, with the American Optometric Association suggesting that adding antioxidants to your diet can improve your eye health.i However, despite these claims, there is still conflicting information on the reliability of these powerful antioxidants.ii To provide some clarity, we’ve broken down research into flavinoids and their potential benefits on eye health.
+Antioxidants like flavonoids are also thought to be important for your vision, with the American Optometric Association suggesting that adding antioxidants to your diet can improve your eye health.i However, despite these claims, there is still conflicting information on the reliability of these powerful antioxidants.ii To provide some clarity, we’ve broken down research into flavonoids and their potential benefits on eye health.

 What are the different types of flavonoid?

 There are thousands of known varieties of flavonoids – they’re thought to be the largest group of plant chemicals.
 Flavonoids are also sometimes called vitamin P, but they aren’t technically vitamins because vitamins are essential compounds for human health, and as far as we know, not all flavonoids are essential.
 However, that does not mean that they aren’t extremely beneficial.
 They fall into different groups, including:

 Since flavonoids are found in almost all fruits and vegetables, scientists believe that this might be some of the reason why a diet rich in fruit and veg is essential for good health.
 Several specific flavonoids have also been studied for their potential health benefits.
 Quercetin, for example, is a type of flavonol that has been much investigated for its role in reducing allergies; resveratrol has been examined for its ability to reduce the risk of heart disease; and hesperidin for its anti-inflammatory properties.
 For more information on this, see our guide to antioxidants and eye health.